mggcode/mggcode/README.md

 <br>

-<p> Hi, I'm <a href="https://www.youtube.com/seu-canal-youtube-aqui" target="_blank">Marta<a/> , a passionate self-taught full stack web developer  from Brazil.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.</p>
+<p> Hi, I'm <a href="https://martageraldo.netlify.app/" target="_blank">Marta<a/> , a passionate self-taught web developer from Brazil.
+My fascination for software lies with dreaming up ideas and making them come true with sophisticated interfaces.</p>
 <p>I like to explore new technologies and develop software solutions and quick hacks.</p>
 <p> I’m looking to collaborate with good people to add lasting values to growth-oriented organizations, through hard work and commitment...and also to work within a dynamic, motivating and enriching environment while developing more skills and competences, and applying all acquired in developing resources that will enhance the organization’s overall worth.</p>
 <p> I'm available to help with projects.</p>